-The Sonos Play:5 is a similarly matched speaker to the Bose Wave SoundTouch Music System IV in terms of price, sound quality, and connectivity options.
+The Sonos Play:5 is a similarly matched speaker to the Wave SoundTouch Music System IV in terms of price, sound quality, and connectivity options.
 A few slight differences in regards to the scenarios and people they suit are pretty clear.
-This speaker, the Sonos Play:5 is more catered for those who source their music from streamed online content, mediated by Wi-Fi.
+This speaker, the Play:5 is more catered for those who source their music from streamed online content, mediated by Wi-Fi.
 Being a more modern orientated speaker means there is no CD player.
-An Ethernet port option allows for stronger and more reliable internet connection to support these media-rich audio services.
+An Ethernet port option allows for a stronger and more reliable internet connection to support these media-rich audio services.

-The Sonos Play:5 has some notable strong points that make it a solid option of home entertainment speaker:
+The Play:5 has some notable strong points that make it a solid option of home entertainment speaker:

 - Top-notch sound quality

 - Solid choice for music streamers

 - Ethernet port for better connection

 Unfortunately, the Play:5 does seem to have some substantial issues that crop up commonly:

 - Poor longevity

 Bose SoundTouch 30 – Most Powerful Standalone Speaker